mpvnet-player/mpv.net/README.md

 ### Changelog

-### 3.4 (2019-??-??)
+### 3.4 (2019-05-03)

-- new feature added to manage file associations, can be found in the menu at: Tools > Manage...
+- new feature added to manage file associations from within the app.
+It can be found in the menu at: Tools > Manage...
+[Default Binding](https://github.com/stax76/mpv.net/blob/master/mpv.net/Resources/inputConf.txt#L149)
+- new zip download option added
+- new x86 download option added

 ### 3.3 (2019-05-01)